 Images are vitally important in engaging consumers and helping them to make decisions.
 On many online travel agency (OTA) websites, the hotel`s image can take up 33 % of the space of the search result listing, but the importance of this image in the decision-making process has yet to be studied.
 In this research, we use deep learning to extract information directly from hotel images and we apply visual analytics to understand the importance of this information during consideration set formation.
 We perform a hotel-level prediction and find that we are able to accurately predict what hotel will be more likely to be clicked on based on the information we can extract from the image.
 We then complement these findings using LambdaMART to predict consumer clicks during search and find that on average there is a 10 % improvement when we incorporate image information as compared to just the textual and numerical features.
 In addition, we find that the imagery impacts the importance of other attributes such as price, with a decrease in importance of over 70 % in some locations.
 Finally, in a neuroscience experiment we show that our results can be explained by the fact that the human brain processes images with a high click-through rate differently than low click-through rate images.
 Overall, we present one of the first visual analytics frameworks that can be used at a large-scale to help understand the impact of imagery online.
 Our research has valuable theoretical and methodological implications that advance the study of unstructured data in marketing.

-+ G. Overgoor, R. Mestri, W. Rand, “In the Eye of the Reviewer: An Application of Unsupervised Clustering to User Generated Imagery in Online Reviews” – accepted to HICSS 2021, expanding for submission to Journal of Marketing Research
++ G. Overgoor, R. Mestri, W. Rand, “In the Eye of the Reviewer: An Application of Unsupervised Clustering to User Generated Imagery in Online Reviews” – in preparation for submission

 Mining opinions from online reviews has been shown to be extremely valuable in the past decades.
 There has been a surge of research focused on understanding consumer brand perceptions from the textual content of online reviews using text mining methods.
 With the increase in smartphone usage and ease of posting images, these reviews now often contain visual content.
 We propose an unsupervised cluster method to understand the user-generated imagery (UGI) of online reviews in the travel industry.
 Using the deep embedded clustering model we group together similar UGI and examine the average review ratings of these clusters to identify imagery associated with positive and negative reviews.
 After training the method on the entire dataset, we map out individual hotels and their corresponding UGI to show how hotel managers can use the method to understand their performance in particular areas of customer service based on UGI.
 The performance in a cluster relative to the population can be a clear indicator of areas that need improvement or areas that should be highlighted in the hotel’s marketing efforts.
 Overall, we present a useful application using visual analytics for mining consumer opinions and perceptions directly from image data.